 What does it look like to commit to connecting in kindness?

-- Approach conflict and disagreement with willingness to appreciate the other’s perspective.
+Approach conflict and disagreement with a willingness to appreciate the other’s perspective.

-Following these tips is definitely going to stop couples from getting a divorce over trivial marital issues and help them resolve their conflicts in a constructive way
+Following these tips is definitely going to stop couples from getting a divorce or delaying divorce to save marriage over trivial marital issues and help them resolve their conflicts in a constructive way

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.